-All campers at Camp for two weeks or more participate in an overnight trip away from the camp’s main site.
+All campers at camp for two weeks or more participate in an overnight trip away from the camp’s main site.
 These excursions offer an unforgettable wilderness experience to campers in a safe setting, support personal development and cabin cohesion, and sets campers on the path of leadership.
-Younger campers (usually 8-10 years) will hike to a campsite on the Range (our 180-acre property across from Camp), cook dinner and sleep in tents under the stars.
+Younger campers (usually 8-10 years) will usually hike to a campsite on the Range (our 180-acre property across from Camp), cook dinner and sleep in tents.

 All rates are in Canadian dollars, and are subject to 13% HST